“The human animal differs from the lesser primates

 - Flours: Coconut flour, Arrowroot powder*, Tapioca starch*, Plantain flour*

-- Sweeteners: raw honey, fruit juice, dried dates, grade B maple syrup*
+- Natural Sweeteners: raw honey, fruit juice, dried fruit, grade B maple syrup*, molasses*

 - Ideally: choose organic